Emergency Services in Malaysia:

 Frequently Asked Questions (FAQ)

-Do the emergency responders speak French?
+Do emergency services speak French?

 How do I find a French-speaking doctor?